Product updates

 This update eliminates the tedious process of manually re-linking translation keys after duplication, directly improving:

-1. Workflow efficiency: No more manual work to reconnect translations
+1. Workflow efficiency: No manual work reconnecting translations

 2. Design consistency: Reduced risk of missing translated elements